Munmorah Power Station: Battery

 Construction of the 850 MW and 1680 MWh Waratah grid battery began in 2024, testing in 2025.
 The purpose is to serve as transmission backup stability, rather than energy arbitrage.
-One of the three 330kV transformers broke on 18 October 2025, delaying the project.
+One of the three 330 kV transformers failed catastrophically on 18 October 2025, delaying the project.

 Engineering heritage award

 The power station received an Engineering Heritage Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.